 Instagram is one of the most significant social media platforms for marketing and advertising.
 They offer in-app tools to buy and sell products, valuable methods to advertise products, and most notably, how to track your account’s metrics.

 According to Hootsuite, 90 percent of users follow at least one business on the platform, one in two people use it to discover new brands, and almost half of people use the site to shop weekly.
 It is also worth noting that Instagram’s advertising reach has surpassed Facebook’s in 2021 by growing 20.5% compared to Facebook’s 6.5% growth.

-According to a Pew Research study, aside from Youtube, Facebook is the most used social media site by older Americans with 69% of adults in the U.S. reporting they use the platform.
-In turn, teen usage is on a sharp decline with a 20% decrease in teen usage from 2014/2015 to 2018.
+According to a Pew Research study, aside from YouTube, Facebook is the most used social media site by older Americans, with 69% of adults in the U.S. reporting they use the platform.
+In turn, teen usage is on a sharp decline, with a 20% decrease in teen usage from 2014/2015 to 2018.

 Some important global demographics are that the most activity overall on the site is in the Asia-Pacific region.
-Despite this, India is their largest advertising audience and the most users in the world at 310 million, followed by America, Indonesia, then Brazil.
+Despite this, India is their largest advertising audience and the most users in the world at 310 million, followed by America, Indonesia, and Brazil.